 03. Conventional cotton uses 16% of the worlds insecticides and 7% of pesticides (that's A LOT).
 Organic cotton uses none.

-Sure, a farmer can grow a lot more cotton with the use of chemicals.
-That is, in the first few growing seasons ONLY — until the soil becomes dirt (aka infertile, stripped nutrients) for future crops, and the ground water becomes contaminated.
-The land then requires GMO seeds to grow in unnatural and infertile conditions, and more water from outside sources.
-There is no limit to land and it's growing capacities when growing organic crop.
+Sure, a farmer can grow a lot more cotton with the use of chemicals/GMOs, but ONLY in the first few growing seasons — until the soil becomes dirt (infertile + stripped of nutrients) for future crops, and the ground water becomes contaminated.
+The land then requires GMO seeds to grow in infertile conditions, and water from outside sources.

-05. Organic cotton uses less water because 80% rain-fed, which reduces pressure on local water sources.
-And, the absence of chemicals means water that runs off or soaks into the earth is clean and safe for the surrounding communities.
+04. Organic cotton is 80% rain-fed, which reduces pressure on local water sources.
+The absence of chemicals means water that runs off or soaks into the earth is clean and safe for the surrounding communities.

-06. The largest cotton producing nation is India, where we run 90% of our productions.
-Only 1% of cotton grown in India is organic, and we couldn’t be more proud to support that 1% whenever possible (and in turn support this percentage to go up).
-By utilizing readily available materials we further support the country and it’s people where we choose to make our clothing.
-By choosing organic, we take it one step further to protect the country and it's people from harmful production methods.
+05. The largest cotton producing nation is India, where we run 90% of our production.
+Only 1% of cotton grown in India is organic, and we couldn’t be more proud to support that 1% (and in turn support this percentage to go up — it’s a supply and demand type of deal).